herowio/herow-plugin-flutter/README.md

 - PROD: production environment used for release

-Warning :warning:
+Warning :

-- You will get one Access Key: This Access Key is composed of an SDK ID & an SDK Key and is used to configure your SDK.
+- You will get one Access Key: This Access Key is composed of an **SDK ID** & an **SDK Key** and is used to configure your SDK.

 - Please make sure you use the right platform depending on your objective (test or release).
 Otherwise your SDK won't load/be synced with the right content.

-The following initialization code is required in order to communicate with herow platform :
+The following initialization code is required in order to communicate with HEROW platform :

 ```dart
 class _MyAppState extends State<MyApp> {